Cordoba de la Nueva Andalucia

 -Teatro Real Along the west side of the square, in eclectic style from 1927.

 -Church and Convent of Las Teresas Occupying an entire block at the northwest corner of the square and just opposite the Cathedral.
 Founded in 1628, majority of the buildings date from the 18th century in baroque style.
-Part of it has been dedicated to the Religious Art Museum.
+Part of it has been dedicated to the Museum of Religious Art, which costs 60 Pesos to enter (well worth it).

 -Cathedral In existence in the same place since 1582, the current main building dates from 1709, with the later additions of the Spanish Baroque facade in 1729 and the twin bell towers in 1787.
 Located along the west side.